slideshow-s9/docs/index.md

 $ gem install slideshow
 ```

-### Step 0.2: Setup Templates Packs & Plugins

-Use the Slide Show (S9) command line tool to download (fetch) the template pack and plugin helpers:
+Use the Slide Show (S9) command line tool to download (fetch) the S6 Blank template pack:

 ```
 $ slideshow install s6blank        # fetch s6 blank template pack
 ```

-To double check what template packs and plugins you have installed try:
+To double check what template packs you have installed try:

 ```
 $ slideshow list